-[Note from the Webmaster: Whilst we are not currently on Twitter, it is pleasing to see that our Tweets are read widely!
-We may return to Twitter later in the year]
+[Note from the Webmaster: It's extremely pleasing to see that our Tweets are read widely!]

 American Jewish Committee (AJC) welcomed the Texas Court of Criminal Appeals decision to stay the execution of Randy Halprin.
 The court remanded the case to a Dallas County court to review the allegations that the judge who had sentenced Halprin to death was biased against Jews and other minorities.